Medicaid Public Health Emergency Unwinding Policies Affecting Seniors & People with Disabilities: Findings from a 50-State Survey

 - Staffing shortages and enrollee confusion were the most frequently identified issues expected to affect non-MAGI enrollees as states return to normal operations when the PHE ends.

-- Most states (23 of 35 responding) currently renew eligibility for a small share (<25%) of non-MAGI enrollees on an ex parte basis (without requiring information from the enrollee).
-However, a majority of states have adopted at least one strategy to increase the share of ex parte renewals including relying on SNAP data without conducting a separate Medicaid determination (12 states), automating data checks (12 states), and expanding the number and type of electronic data sources used (11 states).
+- More than half of states currently renew eligibility for some non-MAGI enrollees on an ex parte basis (without requiring information from the enrollee).
+However, 28 states have adopted at least one strategy to increase the share of ex parte renewals including relying on SNAP data without conducting a separate Medicaid determination (12 states), automating data checks (12 states), and expanding the number and type of electronic data sources used (11 states).

 - Most states are planning to partner with other entities, such as health plans, providers, or community-based organizations, to provide information and/or assistance to seniors and people with disabilities who need to renew Medicaid eligibility or transition to other coverage (such as Medicare or Marketplace coverage) after the PHE ends.